NicolasFlamel1/MWC-Pay/README.md

 ### Private Server API
 MWC Pay's private server allows for payments to be created, and it provides the following APIs which are accessible via HTTP GET requests with parameters provided in the request's query string:

-1. `create_payment(price, required_confirmations, timeout, completed_callback, received_callback, confirmed_callback)`: Creates a payment with the provided parameters and returns its ID, URL, and recipient payment proof address in a JSON response.
+1. `create_payment(price, required_confirmations, timeout, completed_callback, received_callback, confirmed_callback, expired_callback)`: Creates a payment with the provided parameters and returns its ID, URL, and recipient payment proof address in a JSON response.

    The provided parameters are the following:
    * `price` (optional): The expected amount for the payment.
 If not provided then any amount will fulfill the payment.